CSA Membership Agreement 2021

 Becoming Part of our Farm

 So what is a CSA, exactly?
 “CSA” stands for Community Supported Agriculture.
 Through our CSA, members can enjoy bountiful local produce without all the hard work of farming.
 Members purchase a vegetable “share” at the beginning of the year.
 When we start harvesting in mid-May, we prepare a box of veggies grown on our farm every week for each of our members to pick up.
 Members are able to choose from different sized shares to fit their needs, or a flex share to custom build your own box each week.
-You can join the CSA for the full 24 week program from May to October, or you can just join for 11 weeks through the summer months (details below).
+The CSA runs for 19 weeks from June to October.

 Our farm is not certified organic, but this does not mean we are not selective about the controls we do use.
 Generally, if we're using any kinds of controls at all, we use those that are certified organic themselves, and will only utilize more conventional controls as a last resort.
 Typically, we do not end up treating more than a few crops through the entire growing season.
 We prefer to handle pests, disease, and soil care through other practices, such as crop rotation, companion planting, composting, planting cover crops, and using row covers.
 We are very open about our growing practices so if you would like to know more, contact us any time.